exponential-io/android-activity-fragment-lifecycle/README.md

 - Current Activity = A with Fragment = AF
 - New Activity = B with Fragment = BF

+The following three lifecycle callback methods are called **after** Activity `onCreate` ends when we insert the Fragment via `FragmentManager` / `FragmentTransaction`.

+- onAttach
+- onCreate
+- onCreateView

 Type     | Name | Method            |
 ---------|--------------------------|------
 Fragment | AF   | onPause           | Start/End